DwiSam/DwiSam/README.md

 ## Hi there 👋
 <pre>
-💻 I am an undergraduate student in Institut Teknologi PLN - Jakarta 📝 I have a strong interest in UI/UX and Front End Developer 🌟 Main languages: JavaScript and C++
+💻 I am an final year student of informatics engineering in Institut Teknologi PLN - West Jakarta.
+📝 I have a strong interest in UI/UX and Front End Developer 🌟 Main languages: JavaScript and C++
 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>